Salon 3 - #2 Technology

-Electroacoustic work "Partial Relative" aims to propose a different way of presenting partial comprising the musical timbre.
+My electroacoustic work "Partial Relative" aims to propose a different way of presenting the partials comprising musical timbres.
 The presentation of these partial fragments is based on Bezier paths defined by the general equation

-The only sound material with which we worked was the note C of a cello.
+The only sound material is the 'cello note C.

 Robert Fleisher - Loretto Alfresco